BassOmegaX/dmc1mechanics/README.md

 ### Charging
 Charged attacks(Punches, Kicks, Magma Drive) will gain 10% damage per frame of charge.
 If it automatically releases, a 400% multiplier is applied.

-For Meteor, it gains 1% of damage per frame of change.
+For Meteor, it gains 2% of damage per frame of charge.
 If it automatically releases, a 400% multipler is applied.

 ## Sparda